AnalyticsByJake/SQL_Meets_Suburbia/README.md

   <img src="images/image_3_schema_setup.jpg" width=400/>
 </p>

-Next, a series of steps were taken to formulate the database, especially in adjusting it from a star schema to a snowflake schema, establishing keys and constraints, adjusting data types and adding appropriate indexes (see zillow_data_wrangling.sql).
+Next, a series of steps were taken to formulate the database, especially in adjusting it from a star to a snowflake schema, establishing keys and constraints, adjusting data types and adding appropriate indexes (see zillow_data_wrangling.sql).

 <p align="center">
   <img src="images/image_4_data_wrangling.jpg" width=500/>